 Warner Bros.
 Pictures presents, in association with Village Roadshow Pictures, a Flashlight Films production, a Kennedy/Marshall Company production, a Malpaso production, Sully.
-The film, which opens on September 9, 2016, will be distributed worldwide by Warner Bros.
+The film will be distributed worldwide by Warner Bros.
 Pictures, a Warner Bros.
 Entertainment Company, and in select territories by Village Roadshow Pictures.
 This film has been rated PG-13 by the MPAA for some peril and brief strong language.

 © 2016 Warner Bros.
 Ent.
 All Rights Reserved.